 This feature enables you to automatically log your members into your site without requiring them to enter their username and password.
 For example, this can take the form of a link in an email, a link on a webpage, or a thank you page in an eCommerce funnel, like ThriveCart.

 AutoLogin carries additional risks with it.
 You will need to determine for your site if the risks outweigh the conveniences.
 Skip to the bottom to read more about autologin security risks.

 AutoLogin URL Quickstart

-Memberium will create example Email Autologin link and display them at the bottom of Memberium > Settings > Webhook/links page.
+Memberium will create an example Email Autologin link and display them at the bottom of Memberium > Settings > Webhook/links page.
 You can copy this autologin URL into your email template in ActiveCampaign.
 You can also edit the example links we provide as needed.
-For example you can specify your own redirect URL to send your members to a specific page when they login.
+For example, you can specify your own redirect URL to send your members to a specific page when they log in.

 Setting Up ThriveCart Autologin

 ThriveCart provides a powerful thank you page capability that Memberium integrates with to allow your ThriveCart funnel to autologin the user to your site.
 To set up ThriveCart autologin, perform the following steps:

 Login to your ThriveCart account, and get your secret key.
 You can get your secret key by following these steps:

 - Click the gear icon in the top right